 Related: Check out our article detailing if you can recycle silicone to learn more about end-of-life options for your new silicone straws.

 There’s a big move to eco-friendly paper alternatives, which are thus far proving the most common alternative to their plastic counterparts.
 Many of you may have already come across paper straws in forward-thinking restaurants.
 Paper from renewable sources can make for a practical eco-friendly alternative.
 The best ones, of course, are both compostable and biodegradable.

-If like me, you’re prone to playing with your ice cubes, paper straws can quickly reduce to a soggy mess.
-And once paper straws become soggy, the taste of glue and paper in your mouth certainly doesn’t add to your fine cold beverages taste.
+If you’re prone to playing with your ice cubes like me, paper straws can quickly reduce to a soggy mess.
+And once paper straws become soggy, the taste of glue and paper in your mouth certainly doesn’t add to your fine cold beverage taste.
 Production of paper straws can also often occur far away, typically in China.
 Unfortunately, this isn’t the best news for their carbon footprint.
 This is changing, however.

 Furthermore, as other brands and countries follow suit in banning plastic straws, you can be sure you'll see more paper straws alongside your favorite pop or in local coffee shops.

 Perhaps the bigger problem with paper straws is that we’re simply replacing one single-use throw-away item with another.
 Indeed, plastic is worse.
 However, it’d be better to consider some of the other reusable straw options above that really help to address the root cause of our throw-away consumerism.

 Like pretty much anything, paper quality can vary, and the cheaper alternatives can use dyes that may be harmful.